Skip links

 This school will focus on applying CV methods to address challenges in remote sensing.
 This school will contain a series of lectures on the existing methods utilized for analyzing satellite images, along with the challenges encountered.
 Each lecture will be followed by a practical session where the participants will go deep into the details of the techniques discussed in the lecture using some commonly used programming languages (e.g., Python) and open-source software tools.
 The material related to both lectures and practical sessions will be released to the audience.

 The school is open to everybody who has a strong motivation and interest in the topics addressed by it.
-Participants will be charged a registration fee, i.e. 60$ for non-GRSS members, and 40$ for IEEE GRSS members.
-The number of participants is limited to 30 to guarantee high-quality lessons with good interaction.
-If a higher number of registrations is received, the organizing committee will select 30 participants and the recorded lessons of the course will be later distributed through the GRSS YouTube channel.
+Participation is free of charge a completely supported by IEEE GRSS.
+The number of participants is limited to 60 to guarantee high-quality lessons with good interaction.
+If a higher number of registrations is received, the organizing committee will select 60 participants and the recorded lessons of the course will be later distributed through the GRSS YouTube channel.
 All will receive a certificate confirming their attendance at the school.

 Covered Topics